DaAlbrecht/thesis-TEKO/content/Implementation.typ

 The main function handles the creation of the axum server and starts the server.

-In axum the routing is handled by the `Router` struct.
+In axum, the routing is handled by the `Router` struct.
 The `Router` matches request paths to rust functions called `Handlers` based on the HTTP method filter.

 #figure(
 sourcecode()[```rust